catzSpace/livechat/README.md

 # live chat with socket.io

-chat with instant update on all clients connected to the server, express and socket.io were used for the realization of this project.
+Chat with instant update on all clients connected to the server, express and socket.io were used for the realization of this project.

 ```lua
 socket.emit('message', (data) => {